apilayer/restcountries/src/main/webapp/flatdoc.md

 Contribute!
 ---------------
-**570€ per year** aprox. is what cost me to maintain and update REST Countries.
+**570€ per year** aprox. is the cost to maintain and update REST Countries.
 Please help me cover these costs so I can keep improving this service.

 [€ 5 >][five] [€ 10 >][ten] [€ 20 >][twenty]